Marriage is sanctifying. I wish the journey was easier and I never have to wrestle with the flesh. But I do. All the time.

 A struggle that is not surrendered cannot be healed.
 Your problem is not too small, or too big or too shameful to take to God.

-God wants to help us (Jeremiah 3:33).
+God wants to help you (Jeremiah 3:33).
 But first we must own up to our issues.

 “I have been rude, I’ve skipped my prayer times, I’ve been angry and vengeful, I’ve been envious, I’ve talked behind his back, I’ve flirted with other men, I’ve put career above my relationship, I’ve stopped pursuing God like I used to…”